-This modern Halloween wreath is a simple and kid-friendly DIY project to dress up your front door in an unscary way!
-Take 15 minutes this weekend to make it happen.
+This DIY modern Halloween wreath is a simple and kid-friendly Halloween craft to dress up your front door in an unscary way!
+The best part?
+With this tutorial, you’ll learn how to make it in just 15 minutes!

 There was a lot to do on Sunday:

 - Pick up the house

 - Buy curtain rods for the guestroom/craft room makeover